saurabhkara/ReactHooks2025/README.md

 ## useImperativeHandle()

 useImperativeHandle is an advanced React Hook that lets you customize the instance value that is exposed to parent components when using ref.

+## useId()

+useId is a React hook introduced in React 18 to generate unique IDs that are consistent across server and client renders.
+It's mainly used for accessibility attributes like id, aria-labelledby, htmlFor, etc.

+## useTransition()

+useTransition is a React Hook introduced in React 18 for managing transitions between UI states — especially when updating non-urgent parts of the UI (like lists, filters, or searches).
+It helps keep the interface responsive while deferring expensive updates.
+React normally blocks rendering while handling state updates.
+This can cause jank or UI freezes for large or complex updates.

+## useDeferredValue()

+useDeferredValue is a React 18+ hook that allows you to defer updating a value until the browser is less busy, helping avoid UI jank during expensive renders.